 \section{Sieving a set of primes}

-We begin by using a variant of the Erd\H{o}s-Rankin method to reduce this problem to a problem of sieving a set $\QQ$ of \emph{primes} in $[y] \backslash [x]$, rather than integers in $[y] \backslash [x]$.
+We begin by using a variant of the Westzynthius-Erd\H{o}s-Rankin method to reduce this problem to a problem of sieving a set $\QQ$ of \emph{primes} in $[y] \backslash [x]$, rather than integers in $[y] \backslash [x]$.